HonglingLei/Association-Rule-Mining/README.md

 Code
 --------
-My [code](https://github.com/HonglingLei/association-rule-mining/blob/master/code.ipynb) is detailedly commented so each step should be easy to understand.
+The [code](https://github.com/HonglingLei/association-rule-mining/blob/master/code.ipynb) is detailedly commented so each step should be easy to understand.
 As you can see, this optimized method does not contain any loop (my first version had 3 loops and 2 ifs) so it runs much faster.

 Results
 --------